importwp/importwp/readme.txt

 * Import data from remote urls and data feeds.
 * Import data from an FTP server
 * Import data from files stored on the web server.
-* Import data to WordPress posts, pages and custom post types
+* Import data to WordPress posts and pages
-* Import categories, tags and custom taxonomies.
+* Import categories and tags.
 * Import Attachments from Remote URL
 * Import Attachments from  FTP server
 * Import Attachments from local filesystem
 * Import Attachments from Media Library.
 * Import Attachment title, caption, alt tag metadata.
-* Import custom fields

 = WordPress Exporter features =